 CLICK HERE to register for SNAP’s webinar on 28 September 2017 (and to receive instructions on how to join the webinar).
 The webinar is open to both members and non-members of SNAP.

-The webinar will be conducted in English and a recording of the webinar will be available on SNAP's website on 2 October 2017.
+The webinar will be conducted in English and a recording of the webinar will be available on SNAP's website shortly.
 We hope to translate the recordings of SNAP’s webinars into other languages useful to members working in Asia and the Pacific, once we secure further resources to do so.

 ABOUT THE PRESENTERS